waynesutton/better-todo/README.md

 npm run build
 ```

-### Deploying
+### Deploying to Netlify

-The app can be deployed to any static hosting service.
+The app is configured for easy deployment to Netlify.
 The Convex backend is automatically deployed when you push changes.

 For production deployment: